hengyin1/node/rs/scrape_url/rust.md

  Build it in Rust
 ----------

- In 2018, the Rust community decided to improve programming experience for a few distinct domains (see [the 2018 roadmap](https://blog.rust-lang.org/2018/03/12/roadmap.html)).
+ In 2018, the Rust community decided to improve the programming experience for a few distinct domains (see [the 2018 roadmap](https://blog.rust-lang.org/2018/03/12/roadmap.html)).
 For these, you can find many high-quality crates and some awesome guides on how to get started.